Hagwon: Cost and economics

 Despite South Korea's now decreasing population and lowest fertility rate in the world, spending on education has only grown.
 In 2022, Koreans spent on private education, at an average of per month.
 Becoming the most expensive country in the world to raise a child, which sparked many concerns for the South Korean economy, according to Time magazine.

-While some see rr as filling a need not being adequately met by the public school system, others see them as creating an unequal footing between the poor and rich in Korea.
-Although most Korean children attend rr, according to CNN, studies have still shown a measurable difference in educational outcomes based on the income of the parents.
+While some see hagwons as filling a need not being adequately met by the public school system, others see them as creating an unequal footing between the poor and rich in Korea.
+Although most Korean children attend hagwon, according to CNN, studies have still shown a measurable difference in educational outcomes based on the income of the parents.

-Efforts are now being made to try and curb the amount of private spending on rr, although some observers are skeptical that they will be successful.
+Efforts are now being made to try and curb the amount of private spending on hagwons, although some observers are skeptical that they will be successful.
 The Korean government has even provided 150 million won ($125,000) to each of the 400 schools that were selected nationwide to refurbish after-school programs and other classes.
 The Ministry of Education states that the 60-billion won project is expected to halve the private education costs for middle or even lower-income families.
 Some even stated that the use of hagwons won't be required as the curriculum will be revised.
 Headmasters would be provided the authority to hire additional educational professionals.